 The Defence Minister, Mohamed Nazim, who is also the acting Transport Minister, met GMR representatives soon after the Court decision to work out modalities for the transfer of the airport to the Maldives Airport Company Limited [MACL].
 “An overseeing committee has been constituted.
 This will meet at 10 am on Friday to discuss all outstanding issues,” said Masood Imad, Media Secretary to President Mohamed Waheed.

 Former President Mohamed Nasheed urged the government to re-think the move.
-“The government must pull back from the brink and cease its counter-productive behaviour, which is damaging the nation’s economy and bilateral relations.
-The Maldives is rapidly developing a reputation among foreign investors akin to Zimbabwe, where government might is right and contract law counts for nothing,” Mr. Nasheed warned.
+“The government must pull back from the brink and cease its counter-productive behaviour, which is damaging the nation’s economy and bilateral relations,” Mr. Nasheed warned.